Kalpana Kannabiran

-Kalpana Kannabiran (born 1961) is an Indian sociologist, lawyer, human rights columnist, writer and editor based in Hyderabad, India.
+Kalpana Kannabiran is an Indian sociologist, lawyer, human rights columnist, writer and editor based in Hyderabad, India.
 In March 2021, after a decade-long tenure, she retired from the post of Professor and Regional Director of the Council for Social Development, Southern Regional Centre, a research institute recognised by the Indian Council of Social Science Research.
-She is amongst the founding faculty of NALSAR University of Law, Hyderabad, and is a co-founder of the women's rights group, Asmita Resource Centre for Women, set up in 1991 in Hyderabad.
-She was nominated as the Civil Society Advisory Governor for Asia by the Commonwealth Foundation, London in January 2020 for a term of two years.
-At present, Kalpana is a Distinguished Professor at the Council for Social Development.
+She is amongst the founding faculty of NALSAR University of Law, Hyderabad, and a co-founder of the women's rights group Asmita Resource Centre for Women, established in 1991 in Hyderabad.
+She was nominated as the Civil Society Advisory Governor for Asia by the Commonwealth Foundation, London in January 2020 for a term of three years.
+At present, Kannabiran is a Distinguished Professor at the Council for Social Development.

-She has edited and authored twenty-one books and close to a hundred essays, apart from making regular contributions to the national press, online magazines and blogs.
+She has edited and authored twenty-six books and close to a hundred essays, apart from making regular contributions to the national press, online magazines and blogs.

-Kalpana's work has focused on sociology of law, historical sociology, social movements, disability rights, violence and gender studies, caste, indigenous/adivasi rights, jurisprudence, equality and anti-discrimination law etc.
+Kannabiran's work has focused on sociology of law, historical sociology, social movements, disability rights, violence and gender studies, caste, indigenous/Adivasi rights, jurisprudence, equality and anti-discrimination law.